-When you are in Grand Saline, you'll notice that it is more blue-collar than most other communities in America.
-40.64% of Grand Saline’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Grand Saline is a blue-collar town, with 40.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Grand Saline is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Grand Saline who work in food service (11.31%), office and administrative support (8.97%), and sales jobs (6.71%).

 Also of interest is that Grand Saline has more people living here who work in computers and math than 95% of the places in the US.

-Grand Saline is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Grand Saline does not have a public transit system used by locals to get to and from work.

 The per capita income in Grand Saline in 2022 was $25,683, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $102,732 for a family of four.
 However, Grand Saline contains both very wealthy and poor people as well.